High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Results

+In order to see greater details, we plotted a velocity-channel distribution of $^{13}$CO($J$=2--1) every 0.5 km s$^{-1}$ (Figure 3).
+By considering Figures 2b and 3, we provisionally determined velocity ranges of the blue- and red-shifted clouds as 7.0--9.0 and 10.5--12.5 km s$^{-1}$, respectively, in order to reveal the distributions of the two velocity components.
+The intermediate velocity emissions (9.0--10.5 km s$^{-1}$) have been excluded from the velocity ranges because the two components are blended.

+Figures 4a, 4b, and 4c show the spatial distribution of the blue-shifted cloud, the intermediate velocity cloud, and the red-shifted cloud.
+The blue-shifted cloud is mainly distributed on the north side and extends to the east-west direction.
+Peak location is ($l, \, b$)$\sim$(205\fdg00, -14\fdg2), with a characteristic small peak found at ($l, \, b$)=(205\fdg25, -14\fdg3).
+In contrast, the red-shifted cloud is mainly distributed on the south side and is distributed from north to south.
+The red-shifted cloud peak is at ($l, \, b$)=(205\fdg4, -14\fdg32) near the B-type star, the driving source of outflow.
+The intermediate velocity cloud is distributed throughout, with north- and south-side shapes similar to those of the blue- and red-shifted clouds, respectively.

-In order to see more details Figure 5 shows velocity-channel distributions of $^{13} \rm CO ( \it J\rm=2-1 )$ every $1.25$ km s$^{-1}$.
-The cloud is blue-shifted in the northwest and red-shifted in the southeast, while, seemingly, the cloud is shifting in velocity in latitude continuously.
-By considering Figure 5 we selected two images of the blue-shifted cloud ($7.0 - 9.5$ km s$^{-1}$) and the red-shifted cloud ($10.5 - 12.5$ km s$^{-1}$) for a detailed comparison, since they show complementary distribution typical to two colliding clouds.
-The intermediate velocity images from $9.5$ km s$^{-1}$ to $10.5$ km s$^{-1}$ include the both components.
-Figure 6a shows the distributions of the two velocity components found to be spatially correlated.
-In Figure 6b a displacement of $0.6$ pc shown by an arrow produces a good complementary fit, supporting physical association between the two components; the displacement is estimated by optimizing the overlap of the intensity enhancement and depression according to the method given by Fukui et al. (2017b).
-Compared to the model clouds in Figure 2, the present clouds have less density inhomogeneity apparently.
-In Figure 6b at $(l,b)=(205.35,-14.3)$ the blue-shifted clump coincides with the two B-type stars, and at $(l,b)=(205.27,-14.2)$ the B star is located in the interface between the two velocity components.
-By using the $^{13} \rm CO ( \it J\rm=2-1 )$ emission and an assumption of LTE, the cloud mass and the peak column density are calculated to be 1 $\times$ 10$^{3}$ $M \odot$ and 2 $\times$ 10$^{22}$ cm$^{-2}$, respectively, for the blue-shifted cloud within the integrated intensity 13.5 K km s$^{-1}$, respectively.
-Those of the red-shifted cloud are estimated to be 2 $\times$ 10$^{3}$ $M \odot$ and 6 $\times$ 10$^{22}$ cm$^{-2}$ within the integrated intensity 10 K km s$^{-1}$.
-The excitation temperature T$_{ex}$ is 15 K and 30 K for the blue-shifted cloud and red-shifted cloud as derived from the peak brightness temperature of the $^{12}$CO emission.
-We assumed [$^{13}$CO]/[H$_2$ = 2 $\times$ 10$^{-6}$] for estimate of the molecular colunm density (e.g., Dickman 1978; Frerking et al. 1982)
+By using the assumptions that $^{13}$CO($J$=2--1) is optically thin and in the local thermodynamic equilibrium, the cloud mass and the column density were calculated to be 1 $\times$ $10^3$ M$_\odot$ and 2 $\times$ $10^{22}$ cm$^{-2}$, respectively, for the blue-shifted cloud at an integrated intensity of 13.5 K km s$^{-1}$.
+The cloud mass and peak column density of the red-shifted cloud were estimated to be 2 $\times$ 10$^3$ M$_\odot$ and 6 $\times$ $10^{22}$ cm$^{-2}$, respectively, at an integrated intensity of 10 K km s$^{-1}$.
+The excitation temperature T$\rm _{ex}$ was 15 K for the blue-shifted cloud and 30 K for the red-shifted cloud, as derived from the peak brightness temperature of the $^{12}$CO emission.
+We assumed [$^{13}$CO]/[H$_2$=2 $\times$ 10$^{-6}$] for estimating of the molecular column density (e.g., Dickman 1978; Frerking et al. 1982).